choojs/choo-handbook/your-first-app.md

 ## Completion status

 We'll assume that every new item should be _not_ complete when it's created.
 Let's revisit our `addTodo` reducer and have it add that default property.
+Like `state`, we don't want to mutate/alter `data` directly, so we'll use `Object.assign()` to clone/extend it.

 ```javascript
 app.model({